itemisCREATE/create-vscode-editor/README.md

 For detailed information on the latest updates and changes to itemis CREATE, please refer to the official release notes: [itemis CREATE Release Notes](https://www.itemis.com/en/products/itemis-create/documentation/user-guide/release_notes?hsLang=en).

 For VS Code-specific release notes, including updates and bug fixes related to the extension, please check the [Changelog](CHANGELOG.md).

+## Licenses and Pricing

+This extension requires an active [itemis CREATE license](https://www.itemis.com/en/products/itemis-create/licenses/).
+It uses a cloud-based service, which requires an account and a valid subscription.
+A test license is automatically active for 30 days.

 ## Settings